 If the basil leaves seem to be turning paler, this is a sign of a nutritional deficiency.
 It’s worth topping your plants up with fresh compost, as well as a liquid fertilizer throughout the growing season.

 Don’t forget that basil does not do well in the cold.

 Like every other crop, basil is susceptible to a number of different pests and diseases, and these will vary depending on the time of the year, as well the climate you’re in

 Aphids are one of the most common pests that you will experience.
 These are small, soft-bodied insects that tend to usually be black or green in color, but can also be brown, red, yellow, or lavender.
-Barely visible to the naked eye, aphids feed on young growth, deforming it and stop future growth.
+Barely visible to the eye, aphids feed on young growth, deforming it and stop future growth.
 Ladybugs are a beneficial insect that can really help to control aphids.
 Alternatively, there are many botanical sprays that you can buy, or even make at home.

 This video will teach you how to control aphids naturally using neem oil:

 Leafhoppers, which have light green, wedge-shaped, bodies, are another common pest.
 They usually attack the top of basil leaves, resulting in pale spots.
 These insects can also transmit viral diseases, making it important to eradicate them as soon as you notice them, with botanical sprays being your best bet.

 Whitefly is a pest that is generally quite easy to see with the naked eye, as they have white bodies and tend to congregate underneath each leaf, where they then feed.
 These are actually quite a serious pest, and, again, botanical sprays are your most effective weapon against them.